oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 ## Attach the SBOM to this image

-Next, attach the generate SBOM to this Spark image stored in ACR:
+Next, let's attach the generate SBOM to this Spark image stored in ACR:

 ```
 $ oras attach feynmanacr.azurecr.io/mmlspark/spark2.4:1.0.0 foo/_manifest/spdx_2.2/manifest.spdx.json --artifact-type example/sbom